mun3/F-ckAvgleAntiAdblock/README.md

 # F-ckAvgleAntiAdblock
 The intrusive ads on avgle.com (NSFW) are intolerable.
 Enough is enough.

-Avgle patch their site regularly, so as a result, this script is also patched regularly.
-Stay tuned.
+This script is patched regularly until avgle gets it.

 # Requirements
 ### Chrome